sujith-eag/Learning_Journey/MCA/Data Structures in C/QP_Analysis/Unit_3_Answered.md

 ##### Trees: Importance of Trees, Basic Tree Concepts and Terminologies: node, path, degree, internal nodes, height and subtree.
 ##### Binary Tree: Binary Trees, Binary Tree Representations, Representing Lists as Binary trees, Minimum nodes, Maximum nodes, Nearly complete binary tree

 * Give the properties of binary trees that distinguish them from general trees.

 **Answer :**

-A binary tree is a specific type of tree data structure that has unique properties compared to general trees.
+A **binary tree** is a hierarchical data structure in which each node has **at most two children**, commonly referred to as the **left child** and the **right child**.
+It is a special case of a **general tree**, where nodes can have any number of children.

 Maximum Number of Children:
-* In Binary Tree each node can have at most two children (left and right child).
+- In a binary tree, each node can have at most two children.
-* In General Tree each node can have any number of children (no fixed limit).
+- In a general tree, a node can have any number of children.

-Child Node Distinction:
+Child Node Order:
-* In Binary Tree children are ordered — the position of left and right matters.
+- In a binary tree, children are ordered: the distinction between left and right matters.
-* In General Tree children are unordered — there's no distinction between them in terms of position.
+- In a general tree, children are unordered.

+Structure and Use:
-Binary trees are more structured and are often used in applications like binary search trees (BSTs), heaps, and expression trees.
+- Binary trees are more structured and are widely used in applications like binary search trees, heaps, and expression trees.

 ____